jmpews/Dobby/README.md

 - [HookZz-Modules help you to hook.](https://github.com/jmpews/HookZzModules)

-- the power to direct access registers
+- the power to access registers directly

 - hook function with `replace_call`